The Second Coming of Dennis Smith Jr.

 As a result, Smith only played in three games in the 2020-2021 season, outplayed by Elfrid Payton, who is no longer in the league.
 He would be traded early that season to Detroit, where he would finish the season but not be re-signed.

 The short stops in Detroit and Portland provided glimpses of what made Smith a lottery pick in 2017.
-But by then, Smith had been chewed up through two more inept franchises in the NBA: the Knicks and the Mavs.
+But by then, Smith had been chewed up through two more inept franchises in the NBA: The Knicks and the Mavs.
 At that time, neither franchise was known to be efficient in developing a player’s confidence or skill.
 Smith was cursed to play under the grueling expectations of Carlisle that bordered on abuse and the institutional ineptitude of Fizdale and the Knicks.

 Smith caught both franchises at historic low points in their respective histories.
 If only one of them had invested in Smith as a man and a player, he might have been able to live up to his rookie expectations.
 Instead, he was run afoul as a scapegoat for two franchises’ internal corruption.
 It’s a testament to Smith’s resiliency that he survived not one but two character assassinations by two teams.
 It will be up to the Hornets to make room for Smith’s resurrection once Ball and Rozier return to the lineup.
 Smith not only has earned a second chance, he deserves it.